Acyl halide: Reactions

 In the above reactions, HX (hydrogen halide or hydrohalic acid) is also formed.
 For example, if the acyl halide is an acyl chloride, HCl (hydrogen chloride or hydrochloric acid) is also formed.

 Multiple functional groups

 A molecule can have more than one acyl halide functional group.
 For example, "adipoyl dichloride", usually simply called adipoyl chloride, has two acyl chloride functional groups; see the structure at right.
 It is the dichloride (i.e., double chloride) of the 6-carbon dicarboxylic acid adipic acid.
 An important use of adipoyl chloride is polymerization with an organic di-amino compound to form a polyamide called nylon or polymerization with certain other organic compounds to form polyesters.

 Phosgene (carbonyl dichloride, Cl–CO–Cl) is a very toxic gas that is the dichloride of carbonic acid (HO–CO–OH).
-Both chloride radicals in phosgene can undergo reactions analogous to the preceding reactions of acyl halides.
+Both chlorine atoms in phosgene can undergo reactions analogous to the preceding reactions of acyl halides.
 Phosgene is used a reactant in the production of polycarbonate polymers, among other industrial applications.